grantcurell/dell-performance-tuning/bios.md

 > However, there are some floating point/scientific workloads, including HPC workloads, where disabling this feature may result in higher performance.

-How do I know when I'm in those scenarios
+TODO - How do I know when I'm in those scenarios

 ### IOMMU Support